Frequently Asked Questions

-Yes, we do boarding for our clients.
+Yes, we offer boarding for our patients.
 Your cat must be up to date on all vaccines unless the veterinarian has diagnosed your cat with a condition that the vaccines would interfere with the process.
 Please see our Boarding Policy under Forms.

 10. Do you have someone stay overnight with the cats in hospital?

 No,we do not have staff in the hospital overnight.
 We will transfer all patients that need overnight care to an emergency hospital where they can be monitored properly.